effron/rubypoker/README.md

 rubypoker
 =========
 Solo work from Week 2, Day 5 of App Academy

-My first experience of using TDD, and writing with RSpec.
+Projects were made following the principals of TDD, with the tests written using RSpec.